Configuring syslog on ESXi

 Resolution

-• For ESXi 6.7 and above versions, the log directory must exist before configuring the global logging dir parameter.
-If the specified DirectoryName does not exist, configuring Syslog.global.logDir parameter will fail with "Internal error" in UI and "Logdir must exist and be a directory" error message in log file /var/run/log/hostd.log.
+• For ESXi 6.7 and later versions, the log directory must exist before configuring the global logging dir parameter.
+If the folder specified as <DirectoryName> does not exist, configuring Syslog.global.logDir parameter will fail with "Internal error" in the UI and "Logdir must exist and be a directory" error message in log file ESXi - /var/run/log/hostd.log.

 • If /scratch is defined, the default is []/scratch/log.
 For more information on scratch, see Creating a persistent scratch location for ESXi 8.x/7.x/6.x